Carbonic anhydrase I is recognized by an SOD1 antibody upon biotinylation of human spinal cord extracts

 Digital Object Identifier (DOI)

-Liu, Jian; Akhavan, Armin; Lu, Mengde; Gruzman, Arie; Lingappa, Vishwanath R.; An, Jiyan; and Bowser, Robert, "Carbonic anhydrase I is recognized by an SOD1 antibody upon biotinylation of human spinal cord extracts."
-(2010).
-Neurobiology.
-576.
+Liu, Jian; Akhavan, Armin; Lu, Mengde; Gruzman, Arie; Lingappa, Vishwanath R.; An, Jiyan; and Bowser, Robert, "Carbonic anhydrase I is recognized by an SOD1 antibody upon biotinylation of human spinal cord extracts" (2010).
+Translational Neuroscience.
+1046.